 ACADEMIC Calendar

 Adult and Graduate Studies programs each have their own schedules.
 Consult the AGS office for details.
 Dates below are for the traditional undergraduate program.

 AUGUST

-- 27-29 Orientation
+- 26-28 Orientation

-- 30 Fall semester classes begin
+- 29 Fall semester classes begin

 SEPTEMBER

-- 3 Deadline for adding courses
+- 2 Deadline for adding courses

-- 6 Labor Day (classes are in session)
+- 5 Labor Day (classes are in session)

-- 13 Deadline for dropping courses
+- 12 Deadline for dropping courses

 OCTOBER

-- 2 Homecoming

-- 11-12 Fall break
+- 10-11 Fall break; the Great Adventure

+- 15 Homecoming

-- 18 Deadline for non-emergency withdrawals
+- 17 Deadline for non-emergency withdrawals

 NOVEMBER

-- 15 Registration begins for spring semester
+- 14 Registration begins for spring semester

-- 24-26 Thanksgiving break (W, R, F)
+- 23-25 Thanksgiving break (W, R, F)

 DECEMBER

-- 10 Last day of fall semester classes
+- 9 Last day of fall semester classes

-- 13-16 Final examinations
+- 12-15 Final examinations

-- 16 Fall semester ends
+- 15 Fall semester ends

 JANUARY

-- 12 Spring semester classes begin
+- 11 Spring semester classes begin

-- Martin Luther King Jr. Day holiday (observed)
+- 16 Martin Luther King Jr. Day holiday (observed)

-- 19 Deadline for adding courses
+- 18 Deadline for adding courses

-- 28 Deadline for dropping courses
+- 25 Deadline for dropping courses

 March

-- 2 Deadline for non-emergency withdrawals
+- 1 Deadline for non-emergency withdrawals

-- 7-11 Spring break
+- 5-10 Spring break

-- 28 Registration begins for fall semester
+- 27 Registration begins for fall semester

+- 29 Civic Engagement Day

 APRIL

-- 6 Civic Engagement Day

-- 15 Good Friday holiday
+- 7 Good Friday holiday

-- 18 Easter Monday holiday; classes resume at 6 p.m.
+- 10 Easter Monday holiday; classes resume at 6 p.m.

-- 28 Only Monday classes (day and evening)
+- 27 Only Monday classes (day and evening)

-- 29 Last day of spring classes
+- 28 Last day of spring classes

 MAY

-- 2-5 Final examinations
+- 1-4 Final examinations

-- 5 Spring semester ends at 5 p.m.
+- 4 Spring semester ends at 5 p.m.

-- 7 Commencement
+- 6 Commencement

-- 9-30 May term classes
+- 10-31 May term classes

-INTRODUCTION TO BLUFFTON UNIVERSITY AISSION STATEMENT Bluffton University is a liberal arts university in northwestern Ohio founded in 1899 and affiliated with Mennonite Church USA.
+INTRODUCTION TO BLUFFTON UNIVERSITY MISSION STATEMENT Bluffton University is a liberal arts university in northwestern Ohio founded in 1899 and affiliated with Mennonite Church USA.
 Shaped by that historic peace church tradition and nourished by a desire for excellence in all phases of its programs, Bluffton University seeks to prepare students of all backgrounds for life as well as vocation, for responsible citizenship, for service to all peoples and, ultimately, for the purposes of God's universal kingdom.
 Bluffton's pursuit of excellence, informed by its Christian commitments as understood through Anabaptist/Mennonite faith values, expresses itself in the following Bluffton University purposes: - to provide a superior baccalaureate program in the liberal arts emphasizing individual inquiry, critical thinking and lifelong learning; - to provide superior preparation in a select number of professional areas as an integral part of the liberal arts program; - to provide select master's degree programs in areas of Bluffton University strengths and expertise which address contemporary needs; - to integrate the Christian expression of outreach, service and peacemaking into not only the curricular and co-curricular programs, but the daily life of the campus community; - to contribute to the intellectual, cultural and spiritual welfare of the local, national and global communities.